OptimalBits/bull/README.md

     npm install bull@2.x --save

-Note that you need a redis version higher or equal than 2.8.11 for bull to work properly.
+Note that you need a Redis version higher or equal than 2.8.11 for bull to work properly.

 **IMPORTANT**